SputnikTheMighty/Neopixel-over-Modbus-TCP/readme.md

 ## Setting up modbus tcp server on local host

 **Linux only**
 Modbus runs on port 502.
 Regular user does not have access to this.
-Change the port number in `start_tcp_server.py` to 5020 and  redirect traffic with:
+You may need to redirect traffic with:

 ```
 sudo iptables -t nat -A PREROUTING -p tcp --dport 502 -j REDIRECT --to-ports 5020